dekuNukem/daytripper/quick_start_guide.md

 ![Alt text](resources/photos/mount.gif)

-If you're trying to detect a door opening, simply put it on the ground so the door opens into it.
+To detect a door opening, simply put it on the ground so the door opens into it.

 ![Alt text](resources/photos/door.jpg)